nimbleape/react-native-callkeep-1/README.md

     - `imageName`: string (optional)
       The image to use in the Android Phone application's native UI for enabling/disabling calling accounts.
 Should be a 48x48 HDPI grayscale PNG image.
 Must be in your drawable resources for the parent application.
+    - `additionalPermissions`: [PermissionsAndroid] (optional) Any additional permissions you'd like your app to have at first launch.
+Can be used to simplify permission flows and avoid multiple popups to the user at different times.

 ## Methods